PranavGPR/PranavGPR/README.md

 <img align="right" alt="GIF" src="https://github.com/PranavGPR/PranavGPR/blob/master/code.gif?raw=true" width="450" height="300" />

  - 🔭 Looking for some interesting projects to work!
- - 🌱 Currently learning React ⚛
+ - 🌱 Learning Node.js and other backend stuffs
  - 🤔 Looking for help with career 🏢
  - 💬 Ask me about anything! 🤗
  - 👯 Looking to collaborate on Open Source Projects 💖